In 1880, George Pullman set out to build a utopian community in Chicago.

 Pay a visit to the Pullman Porter Museum

 The success of the Pullman Rail Car Company owes a lot to the highly trained, mostly African American porters who attended to guests on long cross-country journeys.
-The National A. Philip Randolph Pullman Porter Museum details the work of these porters and their contributions to the labor movement, like creation of the Brotherhood of Sleeping Car Porters (BSCP) union.
+The National A. Philip Randolph Pullman Porter Museum details the work of these porters and their contributions to the labor movement, like the creation of the Brotherhood of Sleeping Car Porters (BSCP) union.

 Led by Asa Philip Randolph, the BSCP union was the first African American labor union in the U.S. to win a collective bargaining agreement.
 The achievement was not only a victory for Pullman porters, but a significant moment for both the labor movement and the civil rights movement.